albassort/AlbaBuild.nvim/README.md

 - Portable, other developers can pickup where you left off and reuse commonly used bash commands.
 - Specify env_vars in a dedicated section for re-use throughout.
 Very useful for developers, makes configuring the commands for the given environment simple.
 - Makes you the coolest (or least cool?) person working on a given project, or your (no) money back!

+# Dependencies
+Only two dependencies, none are optional.
+- Telescope
+    - Used for choice popups, in ABView and ABShowOngoing.
+- Plenary
+    - General helper library, used for executing shell commands and a bunch of small things

 # Platform Support